 Indebtedness.
 The Company and certain of its subsidiaries are party to the Credit Agreement governing the Credit Facilities and the indentures governing our various senior secured and senior unsecured notes.
-As of March 31, 2021, approximately \$2.0 billion was outstanding under the Term Loan Facility, approximately \$0.3 billion was outstanding under the Revolving Credit Facility and approximately \$6.1 billion was outstanding under the senior secured and senior unsecured notes.
+As of September 30, 2021, approximately \$2.0 billion was outstanding under the Term Loan Facility, approximately \$0.3 billion was outstanding under the Revolving Credit Facility and approximately \$6.1 billion was outstanding under the senior secured and senior unsecured notes.

-After giving effect to previous borrowings and issued and outstanding letters of credit, approximately \$0.7 billion of remaining credit was available under the Revolving Credit Facility at March 31, 2021.
-The Company's outstanding debt agreements contain a number of restrictive covenants, including certain limitations on the Company's ability to incur additional indebtedness.

-The Credit Agreement and the indentures governing our various senior secured notes and the 6.00% Senior Notes due 2028 contain certain covenants.
-As of March 31, 2021 and December 31, 2020, the Company was in compliance with all such covenants.
+After giving effect to previous borrowings and issued and outstanding letters of credit, approximately \$0.7 billion of remaining credit was available under the Revolving Credit Facility at September 30, 2021.
+In October 2021, commitments under the Revolving Credit Facility of approximately \$76.0 million matured, thereby reducing the remaining credit available under the Revolving Credit Facility.
+Additionally, the Company's outstanding debt agreements contain a number of restrictive covenants, including certain limitations on the Company's ability to incur additional indebtedness.
+The Credit Agreement and the indentures governing our various senior secured notes and the 6.00% Senior Notes due 2028 contain certain covenants and events of default.
+As of September 30, 2021 and December 31, 2020, the Company was in compliance with all such covenants.
 We have eliminated substantially all of the restrictive covenants and certain events of default in the indentures governing our senior unsecured notes, except for those in the indenture governing the 6.00% Senior Notes due 2028.